 - Have fewer outside contacts than other children;

-- Receive intimate care from a considerable number of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries;
+- Receive intimate care from a number of different of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries;

 - Have an impaired capacity to resist or avoid abuse;